pramitpal/OpenSource_Physical_Design/README.md

 # Day 5 - Final steps for RTL2GDS
  ## Generation of Power Distribution Network
-   In a normal RTL to GDSII flow the generation of power distribution network is done before the placement step, but in the OpenLANE flow generation of PDN is carried out after the Clock Tree Synthesis(CTS).
-This step generates all the tracks, rails required for routing power to entire chip.
+   The generation of the power distribution network occurs before the placement step in a normal RTL to GDSII flow, but it occurs after the Clock Tree Synthesis in an OpenLANE flow (CTS).
+This step generates all of the tracks and rails needed to route power to the entire chip.
-   Generation of power distribution network is done using following command.
+The following command is used to generate a power distribution network.

     gen_pdn

    <img src="images/gen_pdn.jpg">

  ## Routing using TritonRoute
-   OpenLANE uses TritonRoute, an open source router for modern industrial designs.
-The router consists of several main building blocks, including pin access analysis, track assignment, initial detailed routing, search and repair, and a DRC engine.
+   TritonRoute, an open source router for modern industrial designs, is used by OpenLANE.
+The router is made up of several major components, such as pin access analysis, track assignment, initial detailed routing, search and repair, and a DRC engine.
    The routing process is implemented in two stages:
    1. Global Routing - Routing guides are generated for interconnects
    2. Detailed Routing - Tracks are generated interatively.